 Step 1: Choose a Log

 As stated above, the size and wood type you choose will depend on the function the log will serve.
-Standard dimension for a multi-purpose log are 32 inches up and 10 inches across.
-If you are a beginner, make your first log this size and adjust according to your needs.
-Make sure wood is well seasoned.
+The standard dimension for a multi-purpose log is 32 inches up and 10 inches across.
+If you are a beginner, make your first log this size and adjust it according to your needs.
+Make sure the wood is well seasoned, if possible…

 Step 2: Choose a Base

-A common mistake often made by beginners is to select an uneven log.
+A common mistake often made by beginners is picking an uneven log.
 Both ends of the log must be totally level.
 Determine the side with the longest width and make it the base of your fire torch.

 Step 3: Mark Where to Cut

-Once you have chosen a base side, place the log vertical on the ground.
+Once you have chosen a base side, place the log vertically on the ground.
 Take a pencil and trace, with the help of a ruler or straight edge, where you will cut.
-Think of the top of the log as a pie and draw it into six slices, like an elementary school exercise.
+Think of the top of the log as a pie and draw it into six slices.

 Step 4: Start Cutting

-A chainsaw is the best tool for cutting the grooves in a Swedish Fire Torch.
-Unless you’re extremely proficient with its use, an axe will likely cause uneven and splintered wood.
 Make sure the log is secure before cutting.
-If it tips over mid-cut the whole process will be ruined.
+If it tips over mid-cut, the whole process will be ruined.

 The first cut should go evenly across the log’s midsection.
-Slice down at slow, steady, and conservative pace.
-An even cut is key to the final result.
-Continue moving the blade through the wood until you are five inches from the base.
+Slice down at a slow, steady, and conservative pace.
+An even cut is key, here.
+Continue moving the blade through the wood until you are five inches from the base:

-At this point, aim the chainsaw blade downward and in to make it so the exterior of the wood has a lower angle than the inside.
-This technique will allow more air to shoot through the log after it is lit, for a more consistent and reliable flame.
+At this point, aim the axe or chainsaw blade downward and in – to make it so the exterior of the wood has a lower angle than the inside.
+This will allow more air to shoot through the log after it is lit, for a more consistent and reliable flame.

 Step 5: Continue Slicing